viktor-2008/rh-ty-blog.github.io/docs/git-guide.markdown

 ---

 This guide will help you set up your GitHub to work on the Blog site.
+The images are from my own personal version of this repository but apart from the names everything should be the same.

 ---
 ## Setup
 1. First you will need to set up a GitHub account.
 This will be carried out with our associates.

-2. Once your account is set up, go to [The project repository](https://github.com/chipspeak/chipspeak.github.io).
+2. Once your account is set up, go to [The project repository](https://github.com/rh-ty-blog/rh-ty-blog.github.io).

 3. Look for the **"fork"** button in the top right section of the view.
 See the below image:
 ![fork button](/images/fork-button.png)